| |||||||||||||

 The Ernst Gehrcke Papers

+The Max Planck Institute for the History of Science has recently acquired what has been preserved of the Ernst Gehrcke Papers.
+Parts of these papers will be digitized and made accessible.
 From 1902 until 1946, Gehrcke, an experimentalist and specialist in optics, was employed at the Physikalisch-Technische Reichsanstalt, and became director of the department of optics in 1926.
 Ernst Gehrcke is known as a fervent critic of Einstein and a leading figure among Einstein's German opponents.
 The Ernst Gehrcke Papers contain correspondence with the physicists Philipp Lenard, Stjepan Mohorovicic, Ludwig Glaser, Hermann Fricke, Johannes Stark, Otto Lummer and the philosophers Oskar Kraus, Melchior Palagyi, Leonore Frobenius-Kühn, and others; numerous offprints and booklets; some drafts and manuscripts by Gehrcke, for example, Über das Uhrenparadoxon in der Relativitätstheorie and Die erkenntnistheoretischen Grundlagen der verschiedenen physikalischen Relativitätstheorien, and all the parts which were rescued from the Gehrcke newspaper article collection.

 Archives Henry Poincaré